-A public discussion paper on the safety assessment process for GM food4 is widely available and may assist in addressing some of the concerns raised by the public.
-Other government and industry bodies, for example OGTR and NZ government agencies, are also actively addressing broader issues concerning gene technology.
+In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA has prepared a public discussion paper on the safety assessment process for GM food.
+This is widely available and may assist in addressing some of the concerns raised by the public.
+Other government and industry bodies are also addressing the broader concerns in relation to gene technology.